-L. Endowment Investment Return - Investments of the College's endowment funds are pooled, unless required to be separately invested by the donor.
-Investment return of the College's endowment funds is predicated on the total return concept (yield plus appreciation).
-Annual payouts from the College's endowment funds are based on an adopted spending policy which limits spending to 100% of the endowment income of the preceding year.
-To the extent that the total return for the current year exceeds the payout, the excess is added to principal.
-If current year earnings do not meet the payout requirements, the College uses accumulated income and appreciation from the quasi-endowment balance to make up the difference.
+L. Endowment Investment Return - Investments of the College's endowment funds are separately invested.
+Investment return of the College's endowment funds is predicated under classical trust doctrines.
+Unless the donor has stipulated otherwise, capital gains and losses are accounted for as part of the true endowment principal and are not available for expenditure.
+Annual payouts from the College's endowment funds are based on an adopted spending policy which limits spending to 100% of the endowment income and principal balances as of June 30 of the proceeding year.

 Endowments are classified as either "true" or "quasi".
 True endowments are funds that the donor has specified, as a condition of the gift, that the principal be maintained indefinitely.
 Quasi-endowments are funds on which there is no such restriction placed by the donor.
-For classification purposes, the income and appreciation added to principal is classified as quasi-endowment, unless the donor has stipulated otherwise.
+For classification purposes, the net change in fair value of investments is classified as true endowment or, if stipulated by the donor, as quasi-endowment.